 The pricing of CDS, despite the daily updates and the growing volume, was notably constant as shown in Figure 4; until the collapse of the CDS providers, prices persisted unchanged from issuance value.
 While pricing was now transparent, the underlying characteristics and risk profile of the mortgage book of business was not, nor was the growing counterparty risk.
-And the counterparties, the issuers of CDS had an incentive to increase the supply of insurance, which resulted in a lower price of insurance and a high maintained price of CDS.
-The greater the risk of price declines and a credit collapse, the greater the incentive to provide credit now and the more credit was supplied, at a lower price.
+The issuers of CDS had an incentive to increase the supply of insurance, which resulted in a lower price of insurance.
+The greater the risk of price declines and a future credit collapse, the greater the incentive to increase effort to provide credit and receive fees.

-Short sellers like Ackman did eventually succeed in putting sufficient downward pressure on CDS providers to cause the counterparty risk to be exposed but the harm was already done.19 With the ensuing collapse of CDS providers, ABX pricing deteriorated quickly.
+Short sellers like Ackman did eventually succeed in putting sufficient downward pressure on CDS providers to cause the counterparty risk to be exposed but the harm was done.17 With the ensuing collapse of CDS providers, ABX pricing deteriorated quickly.
 Financial markets then used the ABX as a valuation and accounting standard to write down CDS and RMBS holdings.
-As the only source of market-based pricing, major CDS dealers relied on the ABX to account for losses.20 The ABX did bring market pressures to bear on pricing of RMBS, albeit in the aftermath of the crisis.
+As the only source of market-based pricing, major CDS dealers relied on the ABX to account for losses.
+The ABX did bring market pressures to bear on pricing of RMBS, albeit in the aftermath of the crisis.
 After August 2007, CDS pricing identified an increase in systemic risk (Giglio 2010), although as Stanton and Wallace (2011) observe, the ABX indices were minimally correlated to the actual performance of the RMBS that they referenced, as they priced in the fear and uncertainty associated with the crisis.

-The question is whether market-based price discovery and the trading of similar financial derivative instruments, such as CRTs, together with better market information, would have prevented the build-up of risk and the crisis from occurring in the first place.
-Alternatively, would the presence of financial institutions (with misperceived fortress capital) that write insurance no matter what, prevent risk from being appropriately priced?
+The question is whether market-based price discovery and the trading of similar financial derivative instruments, such as CRTs, would have prevented the build-up of risk and the crisis from occurring in the first place.
+Alternatively, would the presence of naïve investors and financial institutions (with misperceived fortress capital) that write insurance no matter what, prevent risk from being appropriately priced?